-Mindfulness may work for some but it won’t work for everyone.
-I turned to it when I was going through a stressful period and it didn’t work for me.
+Meditation apps may work for some but it won’t work for everyone.
+I turned to one when I was going through a stressful period and it didn’t work for me.
 Employees have their own stress relievers and wellbeing techniques.
-Some will already know what they are – thankfully I know mine is any form of physical exercise, which boosts my outlook and productivity considerably.
+Some will already know what they are – thankfully I now know mine is any form of physical exercise, which boosts my outlook and productivity considerably.

 So any company that cares about its employees’ wellbeing should offer a range of options to their staff to help them to relieve stress OR to discover what their individual stress reliever may be.

-Mindfulness in the workplace may help many, just as yoga, a lunchtime walk, or a vigorous workout may benefit others.
+Mindfulness in the workplace and meditation apps may help many, just as yoga, a lunchtime walk, or a vigorous workout may benefit others.
 Where necessary, inform staff about the advantages of a range of wellbeing activities, but don’t force them into participating.

 For more tips on how to develop workplace wellbeing policies and initiatives, sign-up to our monthly newsletter here: